 Content: Issues in the relationships between First World and Third World societies, including colonialism and transnational corporations, food and hunger, women's roles in development.
-Approaches to overcoming problems of global
+Approaches to overcoming problems of global inequality.

-Prerequisite: Sociology/Anthropology 100 or 110, and one 200-level course; or consent of instructor.
+Prerequisite: Sociology/Anthropology 100 or 110, and two 200-level Sociology/ Anthropology courses; or consent of instructor.